Main menu

 3. I am an FFL in California.
 How does the CFLC program affect me?

-• If you receive firearms, you must either be listed on the Centralized List of firearms dealers pursuant to Penal Code Section 12071, or the Centralized List of exempted federal firearms licensees permanent to Section 12083.
+• If you receive firearms, you must be listed on either the Centralized List of Firearms Dealers (CLFD) pursuant to Penal Code section 26715, or the Centralized List of Exempted Federal Firearms Licensees (CLEFFL) pursuant to Penal Code section 28450.
+Anytime you receive a firearm from an FFL (regardless of whether the other FFL is located within or outside of California) a Firearms Shipment Approval number from the FFL shipper must be included with the firearm.
+When you ship/transfer a firearm to another California FFL, you must obtain a Firearms Shipment Approval number from DOJ.
+To obtain Firearms Shipment Approval numbers, you must enroll in the CFLC program.
 (Pen.
-Code, § 12083, subd. (c)(1).)
-Anytime you receive a firearm from an FFL (whether the other FFL is located within, or outside of California) a Firearms Shipment Approval number from the FFL shipper must be included with the firearm.
-(Pen.
-Code, § 12070, subd., (f)(1)(A).)
-If you are not a licensed dealer, but are an FFL on DOJ's Centralized List of exempt FFLs, you must retain each Firearms Shipment Approval number on file for three years.
-(Pen.
-Code, § 12083, subd., (d)(1).)
-When you ship/transfer a firearm to another California FFL, you must obtain a Firearms Shipment Approval number from the CADOJ Bureau of Firearms.
-In order to obtain Firearms Shipment Approval numbers, you must enroll in the CFLC program.
+Code, §§ 27555, 28450, and 28470.)

 • Yes.
-The CFLC program does not apply to FFLs with Type 03 (curio and relic collectors) and Type 06 (ammunition dealers) licenses.
+The CFLC program does not apply to shipments made by Type 03 (curio and relic collectors) and Type 06 (ammunition dealers) FFLs.

 • Yes.
-You must obtain a Firearms Shipment Approval number from CADOJ Bureau of Firearms prior to delivering a firearm to a California FFL.
-Consequently, you will need to enroll in the CFLC program to obtain Firearms Shipment Approval numbers prior to shipping firearms to California.
+You must obtain a Firearms Shipment Approval number from DOJ prior to shipping a firearm to a California FFL.
+You will need to enroll in the CFLC program to obtain Firearms Shipment Approval numbers.

 • No. If you do not ship or transfer firearms to a California FFL, the CFLC program does not apply to you.
 If you decide to ship or transfer firearms to a California FFL in the future, you will be able to enroll in the CFLC Program at that time.

-9. I am an FFL dealer.
-How do I ship/transfer a firearm to a California FFL?
-What is the procedure?
+7. I am an FFL dealer.
+What is the procedure for me to ship/transfer a firearm to a California FFL?

-14. Do I need to notify CADOJ Bureau of Firearms if the number of firearms that are shipped changes, or the shipment is cancelled after a Firearms Shipment Approval number has been issued?
+11. Do I need to notify DOJ if the number of firearms that are shipped changes, or the shipment is cancelled after a Firearms Shipment Approval number has been issued?

-16. I ship/transfer to one specific FFL dealer on a regular basis.
+12. I ship/transfer firearms to the same FFL dealer on a regular basis.
 Do I need to obtain a new Firearms Shipment Approval number each time I ship firearms to that dealer?

 • Yes.
 A Firearms Shipment Approval number is required for each shipment/transfer of firearms to a California FFL.